lutusp/Monitor-Standby-Script-Linux/README.md

 The second package is normally installed by default.
 Xprintidle is readily available on most or all Debian-derived distributions.

 Edit mmds.sh and change variable "dtime" to suit your own sleep-timeout requirements -- units are seconds.

+To kill a running instance:

+    $ mmds.sh -k

+To replace a running instance, simply run the script again with no arguments -- it will kill any prior invocations.

 Context: Until recently a kernel boot argument of "amdgpu.dc=0" would (a) disable HDMI sound but (b) allow multiple HDMI monitors to sleep, but after a recent update this approach stopped working, in fact the kernel boot process failed until the argument was removed.
 So I resurrected an old script and improved it, made it more reliable.